FreedomChal/warring-wizards/DESIGN.md

 * Game stores information about games, such as whether the game is running and its available slots.
 * Player stores information about in-game players.
 It stores stats such as health, and also references both its User and the Game it is in.

 Most functionality in the app is based on these three entities.
-Each one also has sub-entities such as Repositories, which are used to get entities from the database.
+Each one also has sub-entities such as Upgraders for Players, as well as other files containing functions for interactivity with entities, such as Repositories, which are used to get entities from the database.

 Regarding Users, each user has permissions.
 Currently, there are two permissions: can_create_games and is_administrator.
 Both of these default to false, and can only be changed by manually changing the database.
 Players for which can_create_games is false are not allowed to create games.